 Bandar would take you into that world of fabulous fabrics from all over the world.
 If you walked into an abaya shop you were kind of sucked into a black hole because everything was black!
 Even the abaya has evolved to designer status now and can cost a fortune with tailors adding special embroidery onto the sleeves.
 Amazing evolution as the original one was shaped like an eggplant and had as much fabric as a parachute (trip).

-Pepsi Road was a bit of a trek and opened up more upmarket shops as well as the wonky and dusty souvenir store with its acres of oriental china and al Amri bakery, the shopkeeper who rolled his zaatar like a giant cigar; both were addictive!
+Pepsi Road was a bit of a trek and opened up more upmarket shops as well as the wonky and dusty souvenir store with its acres of oriental china and al Amri bakery, who rolled their zaatar like a giant cigar; both were addictive!
 Abdulaziz Blvd. had the most bizarre restaurant we called the shower curtain place because the cubicles were separated by shower curtains and the waiter would rip them open like in the psycho movie; the best mutabal could be found there.
 So much about Middle Eastern food I learned there, kind of by osmosis.